-UK managed services provider Fasthost is pushing cloud services into the U.S. via a new partnership with IT services firm Titanium Ant, which,
+UK managed services provider Fasthost is pushing cloud services into the U.S. via a new partnership with IT services firm Titanium Ant, which, if nothing else, is a great name for an IT firm.
+Fasthost's channel division Rise is providing its Data Center on Demand offering to Titanium Ant as an "IaaS-in-a-box."

 What makes Rise and Titanium Ant interesting is that Rise appears to be based on Microsoft Hyper-V and Dynamic Datacenter.
 That's right, an Infrastructure as a Service (IaaS) cloud based on Microsoft.
 This may be the first public or semi-public Microsoft cloud to be spotted in the wild; its success or failure will be fascinating to watch.